 Chesapeake Bay Bridge is subject to violent storms

-The William Preston Lane,Jr. Memorial Bridge, located in the U.S. state of Maryland spanning the Chesapeake Bay, is one of the most spectacular bridges in the world.
+The William Preston Lane,Jr. Memorial Bridge, located in the U.S. state of Maryland and spanning the Chesapeake Bay, is one of the most spectacular bridges in the world.
 The area is subject to violent storms, which makes driving the bridge particularly perilous.

 What wind speed is the Chesapeake Bay Bridge closed?